dimitri-nicolo/calico/visibility/performance-hotspots.md

 4. Verify that the PH service is running.

-   The PH service has the {% include open-new-window.html text='startup, readiness, and liveness probes' url='https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes' %}.
-   They automatically check the service availability when it starts and runs.
-   If one of the probe fails, the kubelet kills the container, and the container is subjected to its restart policy.

    Use this command to check if pod is ready or not:
    ```bash
     kubectl get pods -n tigera-intrusion-detection -l k8s-app=performance-hotspots